How Often Should I See My Dentist?

 When you receive dental work like a filling, crown, or oral surgery, there’s a chance you will need to go back to the dentist for follow-up appointments to ensure your mouth is healing well.
 This usually involves a quick evaluation by your dentist and also gives you the chance to ask any questions you have about the recent dental work.
 Something to note – if you have active periodontal (gum) disease, you may need more frequent appointments to manage this condition.
 These appointments may occur every 2-6 months.

-For adults, the recommended frequency for dental check-ups varies.
-In most studies, however, regular attenders are those that visit the dentist at least once a year.
+For adults, the recommended frequency of dental check-ups varies.
+In most studies, however, regular attendees are those that visit the dentist at least once a year.
 The frequency that you visit the dentist will depend on your own oral health needs, and if you are prone to cavities, gum problems, or oral health issues.

-The following groups may need to see the dentist more frequently, as oral health issues are more likely to arise in:
+The following groups may need to see the dentist more frequently, as oral health issues are more likely to arise:

 • Smokers